wiaio/slate/source/index.md

 level | String | Level of the log.
 Only 'fatal','error','warn','info','debug' or 'trace' allowed. message | String | Message of the log data | Any | Data associated with the log.
-A number, string or object can be passed into this. timestamp | Timestamp | Timestamp of the event in milliseconds.
+A number, string or object can be passed into this. timestamp | Timestamp | Timestamp of the log in milliseconds.

 ## Subscribe to logs